 2019/2020 Budget and rates information - City Budget

-The Budget Edition of the City Chronicle is sent out with your annual rate notice and provides an overview of the City's 2017/2018 Annual Budget.
-It includes information about how your rates have been calculated, payment options and the annual Fire Control Notice.
+The City Budget newsletter is sent out with your annual rate notice and provides an overview of the City's 2018/2019 Annual Budget.
+It includes information about how your rates have been calculated and payment options.

 In addition, here are the answers to some frequently asked questions about rates: